-- (d) The prepayments for purchase of raw materials of approximately RMB10,402,000 (2020: RMB6,130,000) were paid to the independent third suppliers in accordance with the relevant purchase contracts under which the raw materials were not yet delivered to the Group at 31 December 2021.
-Subsequent to 31 December 2021 and up to the date of the approval of these consolidated financial statements, approximately RMB5,115,000 out of these prepayments have been applied to settle towards the purchase costs of the raw materials when the control of raw materials were transferred from the suppliers to the Group.
-The market prices of the raw materials after 31 December 2021 were generally higher than the purchases prices under the relevant purchase contracts for which the prepayments were made during the year.
-No provision for impairment was recognised on these prepayments for purchase of raw materials during the year ended 31 December 2021 (2020: Nil). - (e) Upon the early termination of the leases during the year ended 31 December 2021, prepayment of lease payments of RMB635,000 (2021: Nil) was derecognised and applied to the calculation of gain on lease termination which was credited to profit or loss for the year ended 31 December 2021, as disclosed above and in note 17(c).
+- (d) The prepayments for purchase of raw materials were paid to the independent suppliers in accordance with the relevant purchase contracts under which the raw materials were not yet delivered to the Group at 31 December 2022.
+Subsequent to 31 December 2022 and up to the date of the approval of these consolidated financial statements, approximately RMB551,000 out of these prepayments of approximately RMB967,000 at 31 December 2022 have been applied to settle towards the purchase costs of the raw materials when the control of raw materials were transferred from the suppliers to the Group.
+No provision for impairment was recognised on these prepayments for purchase of raw materials during the years ended 31 December 2022 and 2021. - (e) These refundable deposits were paid to local government as security for the construction of new factories on the two parcels of land acquired by the Group as referred to Note 16. - (f) The prepayments mainly comprised advanced payments for transportation and installation costs made to the independent service providers while the relevant services were not yet delivered to the Group due to some employees of the Group infected with Omicron variant of COVID-19 around 31 December 2022.